OPEN CALL

 2027, JAN 20—22

-To mark its 10 years of activities, China Room is pleased to announce the conference “China Beyond Exception.
-Spatial entanglements across Architecture and Urban Studies” conceived to mobilize and extend the debate initiated within the group outward, in an attempt to broaden the discussion with new perspectives and trajectories.
+To mark her 10 years of activities, China Room is pleased to announce the conference “China Beyond Exception.
+Spatial Entanglements across Architecture and Urban Studies” conceived to mobilize and extend the debate initiated within the group outward, in an attempt to broaden the discussion with new perspectives and trajectories.

 .